 According to Financial Communications expert David Evanson in our Insights from the C Suite series, “The disintegration of ad dollars for traditional media has placed a premium on reducing costs.
 This has given rise to a massive opportunity for subject matter experts to collaborate with publishers and contribute expert content on a regular basis… In terms of the volume of exposure and the level of control, contributed content is like traditional PR on steroids.”

-We offered an alliterative: self-publishing.
-Recognizing that the client’s industry-leading position provided a plethora of rich content, we recommended that they consider adding a self-publishing platform to their PR program that would simultaneously increase control of their message.
-It allows clients to control the frequency and tone of their narrative.
-As staffs are cut, trade journals, and just about every business publication, are looking for contributors.
+We recommend that anyone in an industry-leading position consider adding a self-publishing platform to their PR program to leverage the rich content available to them.
+Self-publishing allows clients to control the both the frequency and tone of their narrative.
+As staffs are cut, trade journals and just about every other business publication are looking for contributors.

-The company must have something compelling to say.
-Their opinions, perspectives and internal sources of data are a wellspring of interesting content for self-publishing initiatives.
+There’s a caveat: you must have something compelling to say.
+Your opinions, perspectives and internal data are a wellspring of interesting content for self-publishing initiatives.
+Your ads are not.

 Here are five guidelines for an effective self-publishing media program:

-- Make sure your agency has skilled writers who can produce copy quickly and accurately.
+- Source skilled writers who can produce copy quickly and accurately.

-- Confirm you have bandwidth to manage the process with an agency or freelance writer.
+- Confirm you have the bandwidth to manage internally or sourcing a consultant is a better option